 — Ed Griffin

 “My principle is to try and kill as many Jews as possible”

 “the Arabs enslaved the Africans more than any other nation did.” — Hamed Abdel-Samad

 20 years ago today, U.S. President Bill Clinton, using the power of his office, went to war against the Serbian people; he attacked a tiny European nation that had been America’s ally in both World War I and World War II.
-The Serbian people were in stunned, horrified disbelief.
-Even today, they cannot grasp why …
+The Serbian people were in bewildered, horrified disbelief.
+Even today, they cannot fathom why …

 “The fact that this puppet state is today supported with large amounts of European public money by the European Union is for me a real subject of shame and indignation.
 I allow myself to say so here.”